Fishbite/webAudio/README.md

-# The Synth Dude
+# Da Synth Dude

-**The Synth Dude** has been built using the Web Audio API and is unique in as much as it allows the user to record the music they are creating directly from the running oscillators, rather than though a microphone.
+**Da Synth Dude** has been built using the Web Audio API and is unique in as much as it allows the user to record the music they are creating directly from the running oscillators, rather than though a microphone.

 The project is in its infancy, but we do have a machine that allows you to do the
 following:

 - Play musical notes from a range of twelve octaves:- 0 through 7 as on a full size keyboard
 - Change the octave, wave and decay of the notes to create different voices
 - Play a range of drums: Kick, Kettle, Snare, Hi-hat
 - Play pre-recorded music to play along side with
 - Record as you play including the ability to record on top of pre-reorcded music that that you are playing along to.
 - Download the recording directly from the Audio Player for editing etc.

 This could be the start of something great!

 ## The State of Play

 At the moment, the user has no direct way to upload the musical composition that they have created.
 However, the file can be saved as **music.wav** in the **audio folder.**
 That file can then be played back via the **Pre-Recorded Music** function of the UI.